Content

 Our partner for patents: the European Patent Office

-The German Patent and Trade Mark Office (DPMA) represents Germany in the Administrative Council and the various committees of the European Patent Organisation.
-In this way, the DPMA is actively involved in shaping the European patent system
+The German Patent and Trade Mark Office (DPMA) is a member of the German delegation to the Administrative Council and to the various bodies of the EPO.
+In this way, the DPMA actively participates in shaping the European patent system.

 Our partner for trade marks and designs: the EUIPO